danomatika/ofxLua/README.md

 ### ProjectGenerator

-Select ofxLua and other addons used by your project from the available addons in the ProjectGenerator, select the parent folder of your project, and set the *exact* name of the eixsting project in the text box.
-This will overwrite the existing project files with new ones that nwo include ofxLua.
+Select ofxLua and other addons used by your project from the available addons in the ProjectGenerator, select the parent folder of your project, and set the *exact* name of the existing project in the text box.
+This will overwrite the existing project files with new ones that now include ofxLua.

 *Note: you will lose any custom settings you've added manually to your project.*